MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 - A Jupyter Notebook instance is scoped to you and a specific workspace.
 If you visit another workspace, you will get a different instance.
 If another user visits the same workspace, they will get a different Jupyter Notebook instance from you.
 - Notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
 - Notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.

+## Storage of notebooks

+Jupyter notebooks are stored in an [Azure Storage](/azure/storage/) account linked to your Azure Quantum workspace.

+When notebooks are used in a workspace, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on the linked Azure Storage account.
+If you do not want to enable CORS for your Azure Storage account, please do not visit the **Jupyter Notebooks** blade in the portal.
+If you have visited the blade previously and now no longer want to enable CORS, you can directly edit your storage account to remove any existing CORS rules.

 ## Limitations